Carlino Giampolo

 New traffic light fixtures welcome

-James Winpenny
+By James Winpenny

 New light poles and traffic lights have been installed on Kalakaua Avenue in Waikiki.
 Carlino Giampolo sees a special significance in that project.